Code-Institute-Submissions/Follow-The-White-Rabbit/Testing.md

 ## Further testing:
-1. Asked fellow students, friends and family to look at the site on their devices and report any issues they found.
+1. Asked friends and family to look at the site on their devices & report any issues they found.
-2. PicFlip! viewed on all devices and orientations available in Chrome DevTools, as well at a local tech store.